Amazon News: There is no doubt that Amazon is one of the biggest gainers from the changes brought on by the Covid pandemic.

-My blog is one year old! 🎉 It’s been exactly a year since I started writing a recap of news about Amazon each month.
+My blog is one year old! 🎉 It’s been exactly a year since I started writing a recap of Amazon news each month.
 So much has happened in the last year, and almost all of it was unforeseeable and unplannable.

 Throughout this crazy time, the blog has been an anchor in my life and one of my favorite things to do.
 I hope you enjoy reading it as much as I love finding new info, analyzing trends, and writing here.